 Banking in Romania

-Banking in Romania is relatively easy, and expats will find all the services that they are familiar with, such as internet banking.
+Banking in Romania is relatively easy.
+Expats will find all the services that they are familiar with, such as internet banking.

 To open a bank account, expats will need their passport, proof of residency, previous bank statements and an initial deposit.
 Sometimes copies of an employment contract or salary slip are also required.
 Requirements may differ between banks.

 Some of the more popular expat-friendly banks in Romania include Alpha Bank, Bancpost, UniCredit and BRD (Groupe Societe Generale).
 International banks with branches in Romania include Citibank, BNP Paribas and ING.

 Banking hours are usually from 9am to 1pm, Monday to Friday.

 ATMs and credit cards

 ATMs (bancomat) are widely available in larger cities, especially at bank branches and shopping centres.
 They are far scarcer in rural areas and villages.

 Stores in larger cities accept cards such as Visa, MasterCard, Star and Plus.
-Romania is largely a cash-based society, however, so shops in smaller towns and villages are unlikely to accept cards.
-PIN codes are standard, but credit fraud in Romania is an unfortunate reality and expats should take appropriate precautions to avoid being scammed.
+Romania is largely a cash-based society.
+However, some shops in smaller towns and villages are unlikely to accept cards.
+PIN codes are standard, but credit fraud in Romania is an unfortunate reality.
+Expats should take appropriate precautions to avoid being scammed.

 Taxes in Romania

 The tax system in Romania is a great incentive for expats wanting to move to Eastern Europe.
 Romania has a flat tax rate of 16 percent on corporate and individual income.

 For tax purposes, an individual is considered a resident if they reside in Romania for at least 183 days within a 12-month period.
-Romanian residents and companies are required to pay tax on their global income as well as their income within Romania, whereas non-residents are taxed only on their income in Romania.
+Romanian residents and companies are required to pay tax on their global income as well as their income within Romania.
+On the other hand, non-residents are taxed only on their income in Romania.